Smart Cities, Smarter Decisions: Harnessing Machine Learning and Remote Sensing for Urban Analysis

 Summary

-In this exploration of modern technological approaches in urban planning, we investigated the intersection of machine learning, remote sensing, and artificial intelligence in transforming urban analysis.
+In this exploration of modern technological approaches in urban planning, researchers investigated the intersection of machine learning, remote sensing, and artificial intelligence in transforming urban analysis.
 These technologies have forged a novel path in addressing the complexities of urban environments, enhancing decision-making processes across various stakeholders.
-As cities continue to expand in both population and physical footprint, harnessing the power of advanced algorithms and real-time data becomes integral for ensuring sustainable urban development and improved quality of life.

 1. Urban Data Analytics using Machine Learning